 # /usr/local/cpanel/cgi-sys/.htaccess RewriteEngine On RewriteRule ^guestbook.cgi$ [G,L]

 Packages with Security Issues.
-OpenSSL and BIND versions failed the CPI scan, but a quick check of the CVE values in the changelog of these packages indicated that the relevant issue had been resolved.
+OpenSSL and BIND versions failed the CPI scan, but a quick check of the CVE values in the changelog of these packages indicated that the relevant issue had been resolved. is the CVE value that the PCI scan indicates that is failing.
+The step works for any package that is marked as having a security hole, if your system is already up to date.

 rpm -q --changelog openssl | grep <CVE-string> rpm -q --changelog bind | grep <CVE-string>